FreifunkBremen/yanic/docs/docs/configuration.md

 #site     = "ffhb"
 ```

-1. Address to connect on InfluxDB2 server.
+1. Address to connect to the InfluxDB2 server.
-2. Token to get acces to InfluxDB2 server.
+2. Token to get access to InfluxDB2 server.
 3. Set organization using the InfluxDB2 server.

 4. Bucket in which are the data stored.

-    Fallback of bucket per measurment, see `[database.connection.influxdb2.buckets]`
+    Fallback of bucket per measurement, see `[database.connection.influxdb2.buckets]`

 5. Buckets per measurement.

-    If not set data `bucket_default` is used.
+    If no buckets are set, the default bucket `bucket_default` is used.

-6. You could set manuelle tags with inserting into a influxdb.
+6. You can set additional tags which are added to all data written into the influxdb.

     Useful if you want to identify the yanic instance when you use multiple own on the same influxdb (e.g. multisites).